Voice Hearing

 Voice Hearing Continuum

 Voice hearing exists on a spectrum and is not limited to clinical populations.
 It involves a range of experiences, from hearing one’s name to complex dialogues, and can be distressing or benign.
-Neuroscientific and psychological studies have explored its neural and cognitive correlates, and cultural factors also play a role.
+This natural variation in human experience has been studied through neuroscientific and psychological approaches, exploring its neural and cognitive correlates, while cultural factors also play a role.
 Understanding this spectrum has implications for mental health treatment, challenging associated stigma and informing therapeutic interventions.

 At LISN, our research focuses on cognitive abilities and biases predictive of voice hearing tendencies across this spectrum.
 We particularly examine signal detection theory (SDT) performance, where both nonclinical and clinical voice hearers often exhibit an externalising bias, perceiving internal voices as originating externally.
-By comparing SDT performance among individuals, we aim to understand how this bias may be influenced by auditory verbal hallucination (AVH) proneness, variations in corollary discharge, memory inhibition, and other individual factors.
+Through rigorous experimental methods, we compare SDT performance among individuals to understand how this bias may be influenced by auditory verbal hallucination (AVH) proneness, variations in corollary discharge, memory inhibition, and other individual factors.
 Through this focus, LISN aims to offer a nuanced understanding of the cognitive mechanisms underlying the voice hearing spectrum.

 Voice Hearing as Predictions

 Voice hearing has been increasingly studied within the predictive coding framework, which describes perception as a process of hypothesis testing.
 In this framework, auditory verbal hallucinations (AVH) may arise from an imbalance between top-down predictions and bottom-up sensory input.
-Research has explored various factors contributing to this imbalance, such as neurotransmitter systems, cognitive biases, and socio-emotional factors.
+This fundamental brain mechanism has been explored through various factors, such as neurotransmitter systems, cognitive biases, and socio-emotional factors.
 This perspective offers a generalised understanding of voice hearing and opens new avenues for prognosis, diagnosis and treatment.

 At LISN, we focus on experimentally manipulating predictions and sensory input to understand voice hearing better.
 Methods include conditioning, articulatory suppression, earworm induction, and exposure to different types of auditory noises.
 We assess the impacts of these manipulations on signal detection task (SDT) performance and self-reported voice hearing experiences (Mak et al., 2023).
-The goal is to test whether voice hearing can be causally explained in terms of changes in predictive brain mechanisms, which are natural, inherent mechanisms of the brain.
-Through this research, LISN aims to develop methods to characterise voice hearing tendencies across the population.
-This will help us understand its prevalence and transition risks to psychosis, while also helping to de-stigmatise the condition, especially among young people and those from ethnic minority backgrounds.
+By demonstrating how voice hearing arises from natural brain processes, we aim to develop methods to characterise voice hearing tendencies across the population.
+This research helps us understand its prevalence and transition risks to psychosis, while contributing to broader efforts to normalize these experiences and reduce stigma, particularly in underserved communities.

 Voice Hearing Transition Risks